 “Hello and welcome to my website and blog, DocThinx.
 I hope you enjoy, please sign up for free email article updates if you like my posts (link on the right of the page).
 My articles highlight some of the challenges and problems we face in healthcare, and my own observations and remedies as a frontline doctor.
-It’s my belief that many of the answers are relatively simple and straightforward, like practicing good and thorough bedside medicine, spending more time with our patients, minimizing bureaucracy, and focusing on prevention rather than cure.
-All changes in healthcare must also always be led by physicians and nurses.
-In other words, maintaining a relentless focus on the frontlines and our patients.
+It’s my belief that many of the answers are relatively simple and straightforward, like practicing good and thorough bedside medicine, communicating better, spending more time with our patients, minimizing bureaucracy, and focusing on prevention rather than cure.
+All changes in healthcare must also always be led by physicians and nurses, maintaining a relentless focus on the frontlines and our patients.
 Please check out my 10-point Common Sense Manifesto for frontline medicine and also my YouTube Channel”.
 Suneel

 Dr. Suneel Dhand is board-certified in internal medicine.
 He was born in London and grew up in Berkshire, England.
 Suneel went to medical school at Cardiff University and then moved across the pond, completing his internal medicine residency in Baltimore, Maryland.
-He currently lives in Boston where he practices as a hospital medicine physician.
+He currently lives in Boston and practices as a hospital medicine physician.

 Suneel holds a faculty position with Tufts University Medical School as an Assistant Professor of Clinical Medicine.
 He has authored numerous articles in clinical medicine that have been published in leading medical journals, covering a wide range of specialty areas.
 He has also authored chapters in the “5-Minute Clinical Consult” medical textbook.
 His other main area of interest is preventive medicine and wellness, and he is the author of two well-being books; High Percentage Wellness Steps, and the historical fiction book, Thomas Jefferson: Lessons from a Secret Buddha.